binarays/THM_Hacker_Holiday_2026/GUIDE/Day07.md

 # Do Not Disturb

-In this room, the objective is to exploit a YAML injection vulnerability to gain initial access, establish a reverse shell, and complete the challenge by reaching the target Flags.
+In this room, the objective is to exploit an EJS injection vulnerability to gain initial access, establish a reverse shell, and complete the challenge by reaching the target Flags.

 Target application:
 ```